-A supervolcano is a volcanic system that has had a very large eruption in the past.
-These eruptions produce more than 1,000 cubic kilometres of ash and pumice.
-Eruptions of this size usually create a caldera or large basin.
+A supervolcano is a large volcano that has had an eruption of magnitude 8, which is the largest value on the VEI.
+These eruptions deposit more than 1,000 cubic kilometres of ash and pumice.
+Eruptions of this size usually create a caldera or depression.
 This is because so much material has erupted out of the magma chamber the ground above collapses.

 Supervolcanoes occur when magma in the mantle rises into the crust but the magma can’t break through.
-Pressure builds in a large and growing magma pool until the crust is unable to hold the pressure.
-This can happen at hot-spots or at subduction zones.
+Pressure builds in a large and growing magma pool until the crust is unable to contain the pressure.
+This can occur at hotspots or at subduction zones.

-Super-eruptions are explosive.
-Gases dissolved in the erupting magma tear the magma apart.
+Super-eruptions are dominated by explosive activity, where the erupting magma is torn apart by gases dissolved in it.
 There are two different kinds of activity in a super-eruption:

-- A tall column of ash rises into the air
+- A tall plume of ash rising into the air.

-- Fragments move down the slope of the volcano as a hot liquid called a pyroclastic flow.
+- Fragments moving down the slope of the volcano as a hot liquid known as a pyroclastic flow.

-Pyroclastic flows are very dangerous and destructive.
-These flows only travel a few kilometres, while ash can spread over huge areas.
+A pyroclastic flow is very dangerous and destructive but only travels a few kilometres.
+Plumes of ash can spread over vast areas.

-Super volcanic eruptions can cover huge areas with lava and volcanic ash.
-The spread of ash in the atmosphere can cause long-lasting climate change.
-This is because the ash stops energy from the sun reaching the Earth’s surface.
-Super-eruptions could cause a lowering of temperatures and start an ice-age.
+Supervolcanic eruptions can cover huge areas with lava and volcanic ash.
+The spread of ash in the atmosphere can cause long-lasting climate change as the ash stops energy from the sun reaching the Earth’s surface.
+Super-eruptions could cause a lowering of temperatures and trigger an ice-age.